guptaofficial17/Telegram-Bulk-Member-Adder-V2/README.md

 - 📌 Fast transfer
 - 📌 Fetching members
 - 📌 No proxy
+- 📌 High speed
+- 📌 unlimited
+- 📌 Continuous updates
+- 📌 No need for a proxy
+- 📌 Optimal coding
+- 📌 Bug fixes
+- 📌 And ...
 - 📌 Visit the site to buy

 ### Applicable on: